emecell/training/frontend/Javascript.md

 Functions are very special.
 We'll talk more about them later.

-If you don't specify a return statement, a function will return undefined
+If you don't specify a return statement, a function will return undefined.

+Functions are first class objects, they can be passed around just like any other variable.